SamSamhuns/llm-rag-chatbot/README.md

 The server will be available at <http://localhost:8080> if using the default port.

-#### Or, ii) Uvicorn server with fastapi in local system
+#### Option ii) Uvicorn server with fastapi in local system

-To properly resolve host-names in `.env`, the container service names in `docker-compose.yml` following must be added to `/etc/hosts` in the local system.
+To properly resolve host-names in `.env`, the container service names in `docker-compose.yaml` following must be added to `/etc/hosts` in the local system.
 This is not required when the fastapi-server is running inside a docker container.

 ```shell
 127.0.0.1  mongod1